 Little Giant Dwarf Arborvitae

 Little Giant’s small, globe-shaped habit, make it ideal for use as in containers.
 Slow-growing with rich, green leaves, this evergreen needs very little pruning to keep its shape.
 It grows easily in full to part shade, and overall, is very easy to maintain.
 Zones 3–8.
-Available on Amazon; $17.99.
+Available at The Home Depot; $40.

 Redtwig Dogwood makes an excellent upright feature in a container all year long.
 Being deciduous, it looses its leaves after putting out great autumn color.
 Then, its bright red stems take center stage in winter.
 It needs regular watering, and will produce its best color when placed in full sun.
 Zones 2–8.
-Available on Amazon; $4.99 for 4-inch pot.
+Available at The Home Depot; $32 for one-gallon plant.

 flickr.com via greeneyedesignllc